UPPMAX/uppmax_intro_day_1/docs/sessions/login.md

         Can be done on the Pelle login node, as this is a very light calculation that takes a very short time to run.

-    - Copy a dataset of 100 gigabytes to another folder

-    ???- question "Answer"

-        Can be done on the Pelle login node, as this is a light calculation that takes a reasonable short time to run.

     - Download a dataset of 100 gigabytes